OTCv8/otcv8-dev/README.md

 # OTCv8 Developer Editon

-Special version of OTC v8 allowing to edit src/client dir to conduct some tests and help improving free version of OTCv8.
+Special version of OTC v8 allowing to edit src/client dir to help improving OTCv8.
+You can add whatever you want and create pull request with your changes.
-Merged pull requests will be added to official OTCv8 version, so if you want a new feature in OTCv8, just add it here.
+Accepted pull requests will be added to official OTCv8 version, so if you want a new feature in OTCv8, just add it here and wait for approval.

 This repository uses CI/CD to build and test OTCv8 automaticlly whenever you push changes to repository.

-Check Actions tab.
+Check Actions tab to see test results or to download latest binaries.

 ![Workflow status](https://github.com/OTCv8/otcv8-dev/actions/workflows/Test.yml/badge.svg)

 ### Quick start